nazpins/naztech-automated-data-sorting-tools/naz-remove-duplicate-images/README.md

 1. Make sure you have Python installed on your system.
 2. Download the `remove_duplicates.py` script.
+    - You can also double-click the start.bat file to start the program at this point and skip the steps below.
 3. Open a terminal or command prompt and navigate to the directory where the script is located.
 4. Run the script by executing the following command:
    ```bash